 The Grand Finale also had a brief scene at a beach (likely the same beach).
 Sokka tries to get everyone to chill out, only to be derailed by Zuko's attitude... and fireballs.

 Ben 10 does this in both series.
 In the first, they're children, and it's summer vacation, so there's nothing surprising about them going to the beach (and a water park).
 In Alien Force, they're teenagers, and it's apparently later in the year (as everyone's normal day clothes have long sleeves, a jacket, etc), but they still find a reason to go to a lake and splash around for five minutes.
-Suprisingly enough however, it only last a few seconds; no episode is entirely about them being at the beach.
+Suprisingly enough however, it only lasts a few seconds; no episode is entirely about them being at the beach.

 Con of Rath subverts the trope by having the three protagonist about to go to the beach... then an alien ambassador comes to ask them for a mission.
 According to Gwen, this situation happens quite often when they try to go to the beach.